 Cannabidiol (CBD) is the non-psychoactive component of the cannabis plant.
 Unlike tetrahydrocannabinol (THC), it does not cause intoxication and does not make the user feel high.
-Research suggests that CBD has several health benefits, making it a great wellness product.
-In this blog, we’ll tell you everything about CBD.
+Research suggests that it has several health benefits, making it a great wellness product.
+In this blog, we’ll tell you everything about it.

 Types of CBD